Ssscotttt/origami/README.md

   <img src="images/Hippocampus_Roman Diaz.jpg" width="90%" alt="wyvern">
 </p>

 Inspired by the Iliad, where the ἱππόκαμπος is described as pulling Poseidon's chariot, this piece is as mythical as it is intricate.
-Crafted with "elephant hide" paper, it required significant effort to achieve the result.
+Crafted with "elephant hide" paper, it required significant physical effort to achieve the result.